 Peanut Butter Chocolate Layer Cake

-This Peanut Butter Chocolate Layer Cake is made with layers of moist chocolate cake, peanut butter frosting and chopped Reese’s!
+This Peanut Butter Chocolate Layer Cake recipe is made with layers of moist chocolate cake, peanut butter frosting and chopped Reese’s!
 It’s rich, delicious and so fun!

 While taking some photos yesterday of a cake, I was reminded of something that the hubs regularly tells me and demonstrates through fearful looks my way – I am one photo away from seriously injuring myself.
 One of the tables, counters or chairs I stand on to get just the right angle will one day not cooperate the way I want and I will fall and either break the camera I’m holding or some part of my body.
 It’s bound to happen.